Payments Gateway, Off-ramp Use Case Build Guide

 USD account, auto-settled each evening and then auto-wired out the following morning.

 NOTE: To link your accounts together, you can reach out to the Layer2 team via our website or support@layer2financial.com.
-The ability to do this yourself is coming in Q1, 2023.

 That completes the basic setup.
 Now its time to transact.

-5. Creating your payor and generating a payment address
+4. Creating your payor and generating a payment address

 Next up we have to create payors for the customer.
 In our scenario, they are the people buying the cup of Quorum coffee.